Data Science Masters

 Essays

-Four short essays are required in your application.
+We are currently assessing our essay questions for the 2024-25 admissions cycle, which will be announced later in the summer.
 These short essays are an opportunity to articulate your candidacy for the Master of Science in Data Science program at the University of Washington.
 The best essays are clear, succinct, thoughtful, well-written, and engaging.
 Your essays play an important role in our holistic admissions process, and we expect that they are your own original work.
-You can read the full essay prompts on our Essay Questions page or on the MyGrad online application.
-Topics are as follows:

 Unofficial digital transcripts

-We do not need or accept paper/official transcripts or other documents during the initial admissions process.
-If you are admitted and accept your offer, the central UW Graduate School will contact you about where/how to send official materials sometime during the summer.
+We do not need or accept official/paper transcripts or other documents during the initial admissions process.
+If you are admitted and accept your offer, the central UW Graduate School will contact you about where/how to send required official materials sometime during the summer before you start classes.

 Short resume or CV

 We are looking for a concise summary of your professional and other credentials.
-It is strongly recommended that applicants limit their resume to one page, single-sided.
-Read about our resume tips from former Admissions Specialist, Samantha Turner, on our blog.
+It is strongly recommended that applicants limit their resume to one page, single-sided, with a specific focus on data science credentials and related jobs or internships.

 Letters of recommendation: 2 required, 3 preferred

-Letters of recommendation are collected by our recommendation system, once you have entered your recommenders in the online MyGrad application.
-Recommendations can be submitted independently of your application, before OR after you have submitted, as long as you have designated recommenders in the system–so designate recommenders early!!
-Each recommender receives an email invitation to submit their recommendation via the UW Graduate School’s online recommendation portal.
-They may upload a .pdf or .docx letter of recommendation, or cut&paste or type the text of their recommendation into a text box.
-The portal includes additional questions for your recommender about your candidacy as well, so it collects more than just standard letters of recommendation.
+Letters of recommendation are collected by our recommendation system, once you have entered your recommenders in the online Slate application.
+Each recommender receives an email invitation to submit their recommendation via the UW’s Slate portal.
+They may upload their letter of recommendation into the system, as well as answer questions about your candidacy.

 Documentation of CS and Math skill proficiencies